giveme11us/discordato/README.md

 ## Redeye Module

-The Redeye module provides functionality for managing role-based waitlists for various purposes.
-It allows administrators to create and manage waitlists with role-based access controls.
+The Redeye module provides functionality for viewing and managing profiles from CSV files.

 ### Features

-- **Multiple Waitlists**: Create and manage separate waitlists for different purposes
+- **CSV File Integration**: Reads and parses CSV files for profiles and tasks
-- **Role-Based Access Control**: Associate specific roles with waitlists to control eligibility
+- **Role-Based Access Control**: Dedicated permission system with separate whitelist for the redeye module
-- **Position Tracking**: Track user positions in waitlists
-- **Status Management**: Custom status indicators (waiting, approved, denied, expired) with emoji
-- **Notifications**: Configurable notification channel for waitlist status changes
-- **Separate Permission System**: Uses its own whitelist separate from other modules
+- **Hardcoded File Paths**: File paths are hardcoded in environment variables for security
+- **Profile Viewing**: View all profiles or detailed information for specific profiles
+- **Formatted Displays**: Information is displayed in formatted embeds with field grouping

 ### Configuration

-You can configure the Redeye module using the `/redeye-config` command:
+You can configure the Redeye module using environment variables:

-- `/redeye-config status` - Shows current waitlists and configuration
-- `/redeye-config enable true|false` - Enable or disable the module
-- `/redeye-config add-waitlist [waitlist_id]` - Create a new waitlist
-- `/redeye-config add-waitlist [waitlist_id] [role_id]` - Create a waitlist with role requirement
-- `/redeye-config remove-waitlist [waitlist_id]` - Remove a waitlist
-- `/redeye-config list-waitlists` - View all configured waitlists
-- `/redeye-config set-notification-channel #channel` - Set the notification channel

-### Environment Variables

-The Redeye module uses the following environment variables:

 ```env
 # Enable the redeye module